bensu/cache_buster/README.md

 ## The solution

-1. You extract a hash of the file contents and you make a copy of the file that has that hash in the name (fingerprinted).
+1. Compute a hash of the file contents (ex: `js/compiled-output.js`) and you make a "fingerprinted" copy of the file that has that hash in the name (ex: `js/compiled-output.D41D8CD98F0B24E980998ECF8427E.cached.js`).
-2. You link to and serve the fingerprinted file from your HTML. `<script src="js/compiled-output.FINGERPRINT.cached.js">`
+2. You link to and serve the fingerprinted file from your HTML. `<script src="js/compiled-output.D41D8CD98F0B24E980998ECF8427E.cached.js">`
 3. You tell browsers to cache the fingerprinted forever `Cache-Control: max-age=31556926`
 4. When you change the original file, you'll get a different fingerprint and the browser won't ever be confused.

-This is only one step (fingerprinting) of the many steps the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) has.
+This solution is just one step covered by the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
+It is very well written, read it for more context.

-## Use
+## Usage

+### Build step

+The build step is when you prepare your application for production or use.
+It is the same step in which you can compile SASS files.

 Make a configuration file with the following options: